SharePoint/PnP-Guidance/articles/app-model-recipe-themes.md

 When applying custom branding to SharePoint sites you will encounter the need to brand both Team sites and Publishing sites.
 Generally speaking, Intranets built on SharePoint in both on-premises and Office 365 scenarios use a combination of Team sites and Publishing sites.

 Custom branding requirements often times require specific layout changes which themes and JavaScript injection techniques cannot accomplish.
-A responsive web design is a good example of when a custom master page is required.

 In such a scenario, Team sites usually do not require the amount of custom branding that Publishing sites do and the out of the box SharePoint Contemporary View for mobile devices is usually sufficient to support mobile devices for Team sites.
 Since this is the case it is best to only use custom Master Pages for Publishing sites and to use custom SharePoint themes (.spcolor files), font schemes (.spfont files), and background images defined as composed looks to brand Team sites.